 - Property Contamination Onsite and Offsite (CERCLA and state analogs).

 Bick Law is committed to providing individualized support and representation to clients in the manufacturing sector.
-Our California EPA lawyers work with businesses to develop environmental compliance strategies that effectively and efficiently manage their manufacturing operations.
+Our California EPA lawyers work with businesses to develop environmental compliance strategies that effectively and efficiently manage their operations.
 We also represent industry clients in toxic tort actions, citizens suits and government agency enforcement actions arising under local, state and federal laws.
 Additionally, our lawyers work with companies to structure business deals that advance our clients’ interests while protecting them from environmental disputes and issues down the road.